Do Turtle Need Heat Lamp

 When turtles don’t receive the required amount of warmth, they face numerous health issues.
 Let’s look at the key ones.

-See Also Where Can You Swim With Sea Turtle
+See Also Can Painted Turtle Swim

 At low temperatures, a turtle’s activity level and appetite may decrease drastically.
 Turtles in too cold environments may become lethargic and eat less, leading to weight loss, and eventually an unhealthy and undernourished turtle.
 Also, inadequate heat reduces the turtle’s ability to fight off infections, making them more susceptible to diseases.